How to Sync Stock With Shopify Multiple Stores

 PRO TIP: It can be a struggle for small manufacturers to fulfill orders while also trying to organize their Shopify stores and having Shopify multiple stores only increases the likelihood of delays occurring.

-Before we highlight the issues crafters face selling products across multiple stores with Shopify, it should be mentioned that even though you might see your business in one of the above scenarios, you should evaluate if your business is ready to support another website.
+Before we highlight the issues manufacturers face selling products across multiple stores with Shopify, it should be mentioned that even though you might see your business in one of the above scenarios, you should evaluate if your business is ready to support another website.

 But, if you do decide that you’re ready to have Shopify multiple stores, you should be aware of the challenges which come with them and how you can overcome them.